sjwilliams/grunt-responsive-videos/README.md

 ## Known Issues
-- Generated .webm files in unit tests are returning different checksums on every run, making reliable test impossible. ffmpeg settings issue?
+- Generated .webm files in unit tests are returning different checksums on every run, making reliable test impossible.
+FFMpeg settings issue?

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).